Chapter 9, Part C: Red Riding Hood, Red Riding Hood

 “You will think it most peculiar,” Elanore leaned back against the wall in the kitchen.
 “But it was the guildmaster.”

-“Yes, grandmother,” Elanore shook her head, frowning.
+“Yes, grandmother,” Elanore frowned.

 The food was quickly set aside, and the older woman came over to inspect her granddaughter’s face more closely.
-“That expression on your face says you are not.
+“That look on your face says you are not.
 Come, child, what is on your mind?”

 Elanore smoothed the front of her skirt several times, thinking through something.
 When she spoke, her eyes looked straight through her grandmother.
 “He seemed completely unlike how you and mother had described him.
-Physically he is as mother mentioned – but his demeanor was different.
-He was somewhat abrupt, but a bit shy, I believe.”
+Physically he is as mother mentioned — but his demeanor was different.
+He was somewhat abrupt but a bit shy, I believe.”

-“Darling,” she walked over slowly, and took Elanore’s hand in her own.
+Mrs. Winchester looked at her granddaughter thoughtfully.
+Again, Elanore proved different in how she perceived people and situations.
+“Darling,” she walked over slowly and took Elanore’s hand in her own.
 “I suppose your mother has not told you what happened all these years ago.
 She’s never told you, I suppose, why the guildmaster hates us, has she?”

-“Grandmother?—“ Elanore looked troubled.
+“Grandmother?—” Elanore felt troubled.

 “Hush, Elanore.”
 The woman pointed at the stool.
 “Sit and listen to our tale of foolishness.”